Anomalous shot noise in a bad metal beta-tantalum

 The results for the $100$~nm $\beta$-Ta nanowire are summarized in Fig.~\ref{fig:2}.
 At $4.2$~K, the noise exhibits a linear bias dependence at $|V_B|<5$~meV, with thermal broadening at $|V_B|\lesssim1$~meV, inset in panel (b).
 These data are well approximated by Eq.~(\ref{eq:SN_general}), as shown by the fitting in Fig.~\ref{fig:2}(b).
 At $|V_B|\approx5$~mV, the noise falls below the linear dependence, consistent with the effects of electron-phonon scattering at large bias, expected to result in a crossover to $S_V\propto V_B^{2/5}$.\cite{Henny1997,SNDiffusive}

 The results of fitting with Eq.~(\ref{eq:SN_general}) of temperature-dependent data are summarized in Figs.~\ref{fig:2}(c),(d).
 The Fano factor scales approximately inversely with $T$, decreasing from $0.16\pm0.02$ at $T=4.2$~K to $0.03\pm0.03$ at $25$~K. Meanwhile, the thermal broadening factor remains almost constant, $B=1.4-1.6$.
 The relative uncertainties increase with $T$ due to thermal broadening and reduced dependence on bias.
+The dependence of $B$ on temperature is not expected from single-electron models, and may provide independent evidence for the correlation effects.
+However, because of the strong covariance between $F$ and $B$ in fitting with Eq.~(1), we cannot reliably conclude that the variations of the fitted value of $B$ are not caused simply by the limitations of the fitting and the variations of the Fano factor.

-Similar evolution of noise characteristics with $T$ was observed for longer nanowires, as shown in Figs.~\ref{fig:3}(a),(b) for $L=500$~nm.
-The dependence of noise on bias exhibited a well-defined linear regime at modest $V_B$, enabling fitting with Eq.~(\ref{eq:SN_general}) to determine $F$ and $B$.
+Similar evolution of noise characteristics with $T$ was observed for longer nanowires, as shown in Figs.{~\ref{fig:3}}(a),(b) for $L=500$~nm.
+The dependence of noise on bias exhibited a well-defined linear regime at modest $V_B$, enabling fitting with Eq.~({\ref{eq:SN_general}}) to determine $F$ and $B$.
 We now focus on the results for the base temperature $T=4.2$~K, where small thermal broadening gives the lowest uncertainty of parameters extracted from the fitting.
-The Fano factor decreases as $L$ is increased from $100$~nm to $2\,\mu$m by a modest amount comparable to its uncertainty [Fig.~\ref{fig:3}(c)].
-The thermal broadening parameter also exhibits a modest dependence on $L$, remaining mostly within the margin of error from $B=1$ [Fig.~\ref{fig:3}(c)].
+The Fano factor decreases as $L$ is increased from $100$~nm to $2\,\mu$m by a modest amount comparable to its uncertainty [Fig.{~\ref{fig:3}}(c)].
 These results place significant constraints on the possible mechanisms of charge transport and the electronic state of $\beta$-Ta, as discussed below.

 At large bias, e-ph scattering is expected to result in downcurving of the bias dependence due to e-ph scattering.\cite{PhysRevB.49.5942} This effect allows us to evaluate the possibile role of e-ph scattering in our measurements.
 In the hot electron approximation, which may be justified by the strong electron-electron interaction expected to thermalize the single-particle distribution, the electron temperature $T_e$ is given by the diffusion equation~\cite{PhysRevB.49.5942,Henny1997}